-In 2006, FTF obtained its status as a charitable foundation and since then we have been focused on improving the quality of international development initiatives that come out of the Calgary community while supporting a network of organizations that deliver them.
-The Fig Tree Foundation accomplishes this mission through our four guiding principles: collaboration, effectiveness, sustainability, and transparency and by promoting the United Nations’ Sustainable Development Goals.
+In 2006, Fig Tree Foundation obtained its status as a charitable foundation and since then we have been focused on improving the quality of international development initiatives that come out of the Calgary community while supporting a network of organizations that deliver them.
+Fig Tree Foundation accomplishes this mission through our four guiding principles: collaboration, effectiveness, sustainability, and transparency and by promoting the United Nations’ Sustainable Development Goals.

 A recognized and trusted leader enabling sustainable development around the world.

 The Fig Tree Foundation Endowment Fund was started by a small group of committed Calgarians who espoused the ideals of the Foundation.
-The Fund has continued to grow through ongoing philanthropic support and is used to support international development projects carried out by the FTF’s Roundtable members.
+The Fund has continued to grow through ongoing philanthropic support and is used to support international development projects carried out by the Fig Tree Foundation’s Roundtable Members.